AhzamBardai/Zatta/README.md

 - Zavier | [Github](https://github.com/ZavierLowe) | [LinkedIn](https://www.linkedin.com/in/zavierlowe/)

 ## Contribution Guidelines
-Please submit any bugs that are found in the Issues.
+- Please submit any bugs that are found in the Issues.
+- Pull request with fixed code would be much appriciated